 Find out more about the Digital Institute London Academic Skills Support Team.

 For every course at the Digital Institute London, the Academic Skills team provide additional learning support materials.

 Finding a place to live while you’re studying is an important decision and can be one of the biggest stresses when embarking on your university adventure.
 But don’t worry, we’re not only here to help you find your perfect accommodation for your studies, we have approved a number of secure and practical options that will suit any budget and lifestyle.

 Our experienced and friendly staff are available to provide advice and support on finding accommodation and living in the UK.

 The primary accommodation for Digital Institute London is Unite Stratford One – a bustling complex that offers single – en-suite rooms and studio apartments.
 It’s the perfect base of operations, being just a ten-minute walk to the Here East campus, and 5 minutes to Stratford International station

 Starting from just £205 per week inc. bills, Poland House is perfect for studying students.
-Just a 15-minute walk from Digital Institute London, and with great Wifi, shared kitchen and lounge facilities – what more could you need?
+Just a short walk from Digital Institute London, and with great Wifi, shared kitchen and lounge facilities – what more could you need?